-The film above, from the Parramatta City Council Archives at the Heritage Centre, shows how popular she was with the people of Parramatta who lined Church Street to catch a glimpse of this extraordinary athlete.
+The film below, from the Parramatta City Council Archives at the Heritage Centre, shows how popular she was with the people of Parramatta who lined Church Street to catch a glimpse of this extraordinary athlete.

 How many of the landmarks in this footage are recognizable to you today?

 Below is a newspaper account of the parade held on 10 December 1956.

 The Argus – Tuesday 11 December 1956